Midwestern HomeLife

 Cara Lanz

-Pumpkin Snickerdoodle Muffins are exactly what you want with your coffee every fall morning.
-They come together with an easy cookie mix, rolled oats, a full can of pumpkin, pumpkin spice, and a crunchy snickerdoodle streusel topping you won’t be able to resist
+Snickerdoodle Pumpkin Oat Muffins are exactly what you want with your coffee on a chilly fall morning.
+It's a fast, easy pumpkin muffin recipe that comes together quickly with snickerdoodle cookie mix, rolled oats, pumpkin, pumpkin spice, and an irresistible crunchy snickerdoodle streusel topping.

 5 from 1 vote